-In the last couple months, I’ve been asked about the American Barbell Stainless Steel WOD Bar more that I’ve been asked about any other bar.
+In the last couple months I’ve been asked about the American Barbell Stainless Steel WOD Bar more that I’ve been asked about any other bar.
 Why?
-Because the price for this bar is just stupid low.
+Simply because the price for this bar is just stupid low.
 Stainless steel bars are never sold for $299, and people want to know whether this bar is legit or not.

 Truth be told, I’ve know of the SS WOD Bar for a while, but I originally had no intention of buying or reviewing one.
-I simply didn’t want to invest my time and money into a ‘limited time’ bar, nor did I want to get people excited about a bar that could sell out at any moment.
-Of course it didn’t help that I was more than slightly apprehensive about a $299 stainless steel bar; a bar that even ships for free (not anymore btw, but it did at first.)
+I simply didn’t want to invest my time, money, and energy into a very limited time bar, nor did I want to get people excited about a bar that could sell out at any moment.
+Of course it didn’t help that I was more than slightly apprehensive about a $299 stainless steel bar; a bar that even ships for free.
 Seemed a little too good to be true.

-Since I don’t know exactly what “plenty” means in terms of actual numbers, I’m going to bust this review out faster than I normally would (hence, Lightning Review.)
+Since I don’t know exactly what plenty means in terms of actual numbers, I’m going to bust this review out faster than I normally would (hence a Lightning Review.)
 I want all of you to get a chance to grab one of these while they’re still around; assuming that you want one.

 - 20 kg, 2200 mm, men’s bar.

 - Sleeves finished in hard chrome.

 This section should answer the bulk of the questions that I have received about the SS WOD Bar within the last month or so.